All Questions Will be Answered During the Safety Meetings.

 The awards will be presented during the post race dinner.

 If you can not stay for your award, please notify event staff in advance so we can make arrangements to send you your award.
+There will a postage fee if we have to ship your awards.

 Past Award Winners